Prat13k/PythonMiniProjects/README.md

 #### Problem 11:
 There is a pair of twin children Ash, bob and both of them has parameters a_happy and b_happy.
 It becomes too confusing to identify them when they are same mood. so you have to create a programme to give result when they are in same mood and true when not.

+#### Problem 12:
+You have to create a program which returns sum of given two input values but if given values are same, than return double of their sum